sc0210/vscode-comment-spotlight/README.md

 - **Customizable Keywords**: Define your own keywords to highlight (case-sensitive matching)
 - **Vivid Background Colors**: Each keyword can have its own distinctive background color
 - **Bold Text**: Highlighted lines are displayed in bold for better visibility
-- **Toggle On/Off**: Quickly enable or disable highlighting with a command
+- **Toggle On/Off**: Quickly enable or disable highlighting with a command or status bar button
 - **Live Updates**: Highlights update automatically as you type
 - **Configurable**: Easily add, edit, or remove keywords through VS Code settings
+- **Status Bar Integration**: One-click toggle button in the status bar

 ## Default Keywords